Chattanooga campaign: Longstreet departs

 The opening of the cracker line changed the strategic situation completely.
 Bragg knew the siege was effectively broken.
 Considering his options—retreating from the area; assaulting the Union fortifications at Chattanooga; waiting for Grant to attack; attempting to move around Grant's right flank; attempting to move around Grant's left flank—Bragg realized that movement around Grant's left flank was the only promising option.
 It could allow him to re-establish a badly needed rail supply line to Virginia via Knoxville and unite with about 10,000 men in southwestern Virginia under Maj.
 Gen. Samuel Jones.
 An impediment to this plan was the operation of Maj.
 Gen. Ambrose Burnside's Union Army of the Ohio, currently occupying Knoxville and blocking the railroad.
 On October 17, Bragg had ordered the division of Maj.
 Gen. Carter L. Stevenson and two cavalry brigades to extend his right flank toward Knoxville.
 On October 22, Bragg added the division of Brig.
 Gen. John K. Jackson to the expedition, bringing the total to about 11,000 men, and considered sending Stevenson's corps commander, John C. Breckinridge, as well.
-In early November, Bragg ordered additional reinforcements and changed the orders from simply extending the right flank to actually pushing Burnside away from Knoxville and reestablish communications with Virginia.
+In early November, Bragg ordered additional reinforcements and changed the orders from simply extending the right flank to actually pushing Burnside away from Knoxville and reestablishing communications with Virginia.

 But events in Virginia caused Bragg to change his plan.
 Responding to a suggestion from President Davis, Bragg announced in a council of war on November 3 that he was sending Longstreet and his two divisions into East Tennessee to deal with Burnside, replacing the Stevenson/Jackson force.
 Davis had suggested Longstreet for this assignment because he intended Longstreet's divisions to return to the Army of Northern Virginia at the end of the campaign and Knoxville was on the route back to Virginia.
 In the face of a rapidly expanding enemy force, Bragg chose to divide his army and decrease his net defensive force by about 4,000 men (less than 10%) in order to facilitate the move on Knoxville.
 Campaign historian Steven E. Woodworth judged, however, that "even the flat loss of the number of good soldiers in Longstreet's divisions would have been a gain to the army in ridding it of their general's feuding and blundering."